-The best depression apps are not a one size fits all way to improve your mental health and to approach depression.
+The best anxiety apps are not a one size fits all way to improve your mental health and to approach depression.
 These apps have helped me and people I know, but you will need to find the one that works best for you.
 If you are already talking with a professional, ask their opinion on apps that can help your mental health.

-In many cases insurance will not cover the cost of these apps, but the overall cost is cheaper than paying for an in person session.
+In many cases, insurance will not cover the cost of these apps, but the overall cost is cheaper than paying for an in-person session.

-Can Depression & Anxiety Apps Really Help?
+Can Anxiety Apps Really Help?

-There is research that indicates online help for social anxiety is as effective as in person therapy, and that treating depression over the internet delivered no significant difference from face to face treatment.
+There is research that indicates online help for social anxiety is as effective as in-person therapy, and that treating depression over the internet delivered no significant difference from face to face treatment.

 If you are having thoughts about suicide or harming yourself, you need to seek professional help immediately by reaching out to local help or by calling the National Suicide Prevention Lifeline at 1-800-273-8255 to speak to someone who can help.

-Best Depression & Anxiety Apps
+Best Anxiety Apps

 Most of these apps are available on iPhone and Android and you can try most of them for free.
 Some of the apps are designed for you to use on your own, while others will connect you with a trained professional.
-Some like

 Check out the best depression apps and anxiety apps that you can download today to get help.